- Search The Registry

 - My Account

 *Sonia Sanchez was born on this date in 1934.
-She is an African American writer and literary activist.
+She is a Black poet, writer, and professor.

 Sanchez was born Wilsonia Benita Driver in Birmingham, Alabama to Wilson L. Driver and Lena Jones Driver.
 Her mother died when Sanchez was only one year old, so she spent several years being shuttled back and forth among relatives.
 One of those was her grandmother, who died when Sanchez was six.
 The death of her grandmother proved to be a trying time in her life.
 Though only six, Sanchez suffered from losing her loved one, developing a stutter that contributed to her becoming introverted.
 However, her stutter only caused her to read more and more and pay close attention to language and its sounds.

 In 1943, she moved to Harlem to live with her father (the schoolteacher), her sister, and her stepmother, who was her father's third wife.
 When in Harlem, she learned to manage her stutter and excelled in school, finding her poetic voice which later emerged during her studies at Hunter College.
 Sanchez focused on the sound of her poetry, admitting to always reading her poetry aloud, and received praise for her use of the full range of African and African American vocal resources.
 She is known for her sonic range and dynamic public readings.
 She now terms herself as an "ordained stutterer.”
 Sanchez earned a BA in political science in 1955 from Hunter College.
 Sanchez pursued post-graduate studies at New York University (NYU), working closely with Louise Bogan.
 During her time at NYU, she formed a writers’ workshop in Greenwich Village, where the “Broadside Quartet” was born.